Emmrys-Jay/alx-system_engineering-devops/README.md

-This is a repository for shell scripting tasks during the alx software engineering program.
+This is a project done during the ALX software engineering training on writing and shell scripts